pilipb/DP4-code/README.md

 The model will also be developed to allow the positioning of the turbine to be varied in respect to a datum set by the river position in the given configuration.

+### Structure of files

+The models are developed in their respective class files:

+breastshot_calcs.py
+undershot_calcs.py

+and both make use of the river_class.py

+water_mass.ipynb is a workbook used to calculate an approximation of the torque produced by the turbine, the data from this is from the CAD model as assessed by Henry Haslam, UoB, 20/02/23.

+test.ipynb is used to test all the functions of the models

+testData.ipynb is a test / viewing of the available validation data

+validation.ipynb imports the models and test data and compares the results, with an aim to tune the model to fit the real world results better - the outputs of the hyper parameter tuning will be used in any further development.